Nasser Al-Attiyah: Cross-country rally

 Al-Attiyah debuted at the Dakar Rally in 2004 with Mitsubishi, finishing 10th overall.
 He entered the next three editions with an X-Raid BMW, finishing sixth in 2007.

 After winning the 2008 FIA Cross Country Rally World Cup in a BMW, he took part alongside Swedish female co-driver Tina Thörner in the 2009 Dakar Rally in Argentina.
 He was among the frontrunners until he got disqualified on 8 January 2009 after he had missed 9 checkpoints, the rules stating that 4 missed checkpoints are the maximum.
 He finished second in the Rally dos Sertões from Goiânia to Natal in Brazil (24 June-3 July 2009) behind Carlos Sainz of Spain.

 In the 2010 Dakar Rally, Al-Attiyah finished second, 2'12" behind Carlos Sainz, the smallest gap in the history of the race.
 On 15 January 2011, Al-Attiyah won the legendary Dakar race ahead of fellow Volkswagen drivers Sainz and Giniel de Villiers, making him the only Arab to ever win the difficult race.

 The driver claimed the 2015 FIA Cross Country Rally World Cup with five wins and the 2015 Dakar Rally, driving a Mini All4 Racing X-Raid, and the 2016 FIA Cross Country Rally World Cup for Toyota with six wins.

-In 2019 Al-Attiah won Silk Way Rally driving Toyota Hilux for the Toyota Gazoo Racing team.
+In 2019 Al-Attiyah won the Silk Way Rally driving Toyota Hilux for the Toyota Gazoo Racing team.
 He finished second place in the 2019 Baja 1000.
 He also won the 2019 Dakar Rally.

 In 2022 he won the 2022 Dakar Rally in Saudi Arabia, making him the only Arab to win the Dakar rally on Arab soil, ahead of 9 time World Rally Champion Sébastien Loeb (co-driver Fabian Lurquin).
 He would also win the inaugural FIA World Rally-Raid Championship title.

+In 2023, Al-Attiyah won 2023 Dakar Rally, winning the rally for the fifth time in his career, again finishing ahead of Sébastien Loeb.
+With two further victories, the Qatari would defend his W2RC title.
+During the same season, he and co-driver Mathieu Baumel would also clinch the World Cup for Cross-Country Bajas.

+Ahead of the 2024 campaign, Al-Attiyah would leave Toyota to partner Sébastien Loeb at Prodrive.

 Extreme E

-Al-Attiyah signed for Abt Cupra XE alongside 2001 Dakar Rally Winner Jutta Kleinschmidt to race in the 2022 Extreme E Championship.
+Al-Attiyah signed with Abt Cupra XE to race in the 2022 Extreme E Championship, first alongside 2001 Dakar Rally winner Jutta Kleinschmidt and later with Klara Andersson.
+The team scored a win in Chile and a third place in Chile, ranking 6th in points.
+Al-Attiyah and Andersson continued together at Abt Cupra for the 2023 season.
+Al-Attiyah raced the first four rounds of the season and was replaced by Sébastien Loeb and Adrien Tambay in Rounds 5–8 and 9–10 respectively as he focuses on the Baja World Cup.